pchang78/notion-content/readme.txt

 == Description ==

-**Notion Content** is a powerful WordPress plugin that allows you to pull content from a Notion database directly into your WordPress site.
+**Content Importer for Notion** is a powerful WordPress plugin that allows you to pull content from a Notion database directly into your WordPress site.
 This plugin provides a flexible way to display and style Notion pages using shortcodes, manage individual page refreshes, and configure custom styles in the WordPress admin.

 ### Key Features
 * **Sync Notion Content**: Pull content from any Notion database using your API Key and Database URL.